Brichardson117/potential-chainsaw/README.md

   ## Description
-  A short quiz to test you knowledge of JavaScrpt
+  A short quiz to test you knowledge of JavaScript

 ## Deployed Link